jasoneckert/WASTC/Part 3 Topic 2 - Exploring Kubernetes.md

 # Kubernetes (K8S) Overview
-- K8S is the industry standard orchestrator/API, and can be thought of as a "black box" that holds your container infrastructure
+* K8S is the industry standard orchestrator/API, and can be thought of as a "black box" that holds your container infrastructure
-- You install a K8S ***cluster*** with a ***control plane*** and one or more ***nodes*** (~VMs with container runtime & kubelet service)
+* You install a K8S ***cluster*** with a ***control plane*** and one or more ***nodes*** (~VMs with container runtime & kubelet service)
-- Web apps are called ***pods*** and may consist of one or more containers or persistent storage volumes
+* Web apps are called ***pods*** and may consist of one or more containers or persistent storage volumes
-- Managed K8S is common (cloud provider service)
+* Managed K8S is common (cloud provider service)
-- K3S is a pre-configured single-node K8S cluster that strips out unnecessary cloud-provider-specific additions so that it can run fast on any platform, including IoT platforms (it also uses SQLite instead of etcd for storing cluster configuration)
+* K3S is a pre-configured single-node K8S cluster that strips out unnecessary cloud-provider-specific additions so that it can run fast on any platform, including IoT platforms (it also uses SQLite instead of etcd for storing cluster configuration)
-- Other common pre-configured single-node K8S clusters include Kind, Minikube and Docker Desktop (Kubernetes component)
+* Other common pre-configured single-node K8S clusters include Kind, Minikube and Docker Desktop (Kubernetes component)

 ![image](https://user-images.githubusercontent.com/40586970/171035289-3d5692ea-5258-41ed-8db7-f1ede4932855.png)

 ![image](https://user-images.githubusercontent.com/40586970/171035312-ad52d478-399f-414c-99aa-9616641d4248.png)

 # Installing K3S
-  - Open a Terminal on your Ubuntu Server virtual machine as root
+  * Open a Terminal on your Ubuntu Server virtual machine as root
   - `curl -sfL https://get.k3s.io | sh -`
   - `kubectl get nodes`

 # Working with Deployments, Pods and Services
+  * Open a Terminal on your Ubuntu Server virtual machine as root
   - `kubectl create deployment webapp --image=jasoneckert/x86webapp:latest`	(creates a deployment configuration used to start/manage/scale containers based on a container image that is pulled in from Docker Hub)
   - `kubectl get deployment`
   - `kubectl expose deployment webapp --type=NodePort --port=80` (creates a service to expose the deployment (NodePort exposes the port on every cluster node)